SoftwareHeritage/swh-objstorage/docs/winery.rst

 Distributed mode
 ----------------

-In distributed mode, `Winery` is deployed as a few separate components that synchronize each other using the shared database:
+`Winery` is usually deployed as a few separate components that synchronize each other using the shared database (aka in a distributed mode):

 * read-only instances provide access, in read-only mode, to both read-only shards, and shards that are currently being written to